XiaotaoChen/model-quantization/doc/result_det.md

 For training and inference instructions, refer [detectron2.md](./detectron2.md).

 As the project is keeping upgrading, the pretrained model provided on [Google Drive](./detectron2.md#Pretrained-model) might show better performance compared with the one in table.
+For more details, please refer to [our paper](https://arxiv.org/abs/2007.06919).

 Dataset | Task Method | Quantization method | Model | A/W | Reported | AP  | Flags
 --- |:---:|:---:|:---:|:---:|:---:|:---:|:---: